-- Balancing General Info and Technical Data– we work to quickly provide information about your capabilities that potentials customers are looking for when searching for a vendor, along with the data that an engineer needs when working on design, and the order details needed for the person who places the order.
+- Balancing General Info and Technical Data– we work to quickly provide information about your capabilities that potential customers are looking for when searching for a vendor, along with the data that an engineer needs when working on design, and the order details needed for the person who places the order.
 All of this information is important and should be thoughtfully presented when marketing for manufacturing and industrial clients.

 - Considering Proprietary Information & Compliance – while as marketers we want to tell all the great stories we hear from our clients, we realize it’s just as important to know when we need to withhold.
 We also understand the critical value of proprietary information.
 We work with clients to help craft messages and PR opportunities that promote unique capabilities, while not divulging trade secrets.
 We work to ensure messaging is compliant with certification requirements – such as ISO or MIL – so the language is correct.
 Stifel Marcin works to learn about your business, so we can help market your brand and your story, without telling too much.

 - Leveraging Technology & Media – we realize that marketing for manufacturing clients needs to be as innovative as the products and services you provide.
 We work to help manufacturing and industrial clients realize the value of innovative marketing technologies such as apps, and fresh marketing opportunities like social media marketing, to promote their message.
 We work best with clients when we can craft a complete strategic marketing plan.